 On August 10, 2011, the federal government announced a time-limited, specific exception to the cost allocation requirements set forth in OMB Circular A-87 (Section C.3) that requires benefitting programs to pay their share of the costs associated with building state-based information technology systems.
 This allowed the Exchange to allocate a portion of qualifying expenditures to Medicaid and the Children's Health Insurance Program (CHIP) at a pre-agreed-upon rate.
 Subsequently, the Exchange and the HCA worked cooperatively to discuss, review, and determine the cost allocation methodology for any Medicaid/CHIP eligible expenditure.
-On April 18, 2012, the Center for Medicare and Medicaid Services (CMS) approved the Washington State Health Care Authority Implementation Advance Planning Document (I-APD) for the design, development, and implementation activities of the state's Health Insurance Exchange that provides a benefit to the state's Medicaid program.
+On April 18, 2012, the Center for Medicare and Medicaid Services (CMS) approved the Washington State Health Care Authority Implementation Advance Planning Document (I-APD) for the design, development, and implementation activities of the state's health insurance Exchange that provides a benefit to the state's Medicaid program.

-Subsequent to December 31, 2013, the Exchange submitted an A19 invoice voucher to HCA providing the total reimbursable Medicaid/CHIP disbursements along with required backup documentation.
+During 2014, the Exchange submitted an A19 invoice voucher to HCA providing the total reimbursable Medicaid/CHIP disbursements, along with required backup documentation.
 The total amount owed from HCA to the Exchange is reflected as Medicaid program cost reimbursement receivable in the statement of net position.
-As of December 31, 2013, the receivable totaled \$3,300,090, all of which is classified as a current asset.
-The related revenue of \$3,300,090 is recorded as Medicaid program cost reimbursement in the statement of revenues, expenses, and changes in net position.
+As of December 31, 2014, the receivable totaled \$6,679,057, all of which is classified as a current asset.
+The related revenue of \$7,167,265 is recorded as Medicaid program cost reimbursement in the statement of revenues, expenses, and changes in net position.